Veneto's 'Heroes': Boston man's long trek in memory of Flight 175 crew friends

 Rollason, at 15, wasn’t born until seven years after the “moment the world changed” – Sept.
 11, 2001.

-But his father, Eric, said he's tried to stress to his sons the importance of that day.
-It's a reason they decided to take a detour to Flight 93 on Friday before an Eric Clapton concert in Pittsburgh.
+But his father, Eric Rollason, said he’s tried to stress to his sons the importance of that day.
+It’s a reason they decided to take a detour to Flight 93 on Friday before an Eric Clapton concert in Pittsburgh.

 “All of our lives are affected by it,” Veneto responded.
 “Whether we were born or not – that’s why I’m out here doing this.”